resonatehq-examples/example-human-in-the-loop-ts/README.md

 This enables a wide range of use cases where a function may depend on a human interaction or human input for it to continue.

-Use cases like this have tradionally been quite complex to solve for, requiring the steps to be broken up and triggered by schedules or a queuing architecture.
+Use cases like this have traditionally been quite complex to solve, requiring the steps to be broken up and triggered by schedules or a queuing architecture.

 Resonate pushes that complexity into the platform, enabling a much simpler developer experience for these use cases.